Michele Warholic '80

 She also recalls that it was an interesting time for the Weekend College students because they were not always well-received by traditional students and faculty.
 Back then, it was a new, bold program with a diversified student body including adults who worked full time and had families, allowing them to have a balanced schedule.
 Overall, Michele says she will always treasure her Hiram experience and education.

 The four years after Hiram were challenging for Michele as she returned to night classes at law school in the University of Akron to receive her Juris Doctorate in 1985.
 Michele had wanted to be a lawyer from a very young age but after 10 years of practice, she did not like the oversaturated profession.
 Bored, she decided to chase after jobs with a mission which allow her to fully utilize her skills and draw upon her experiences.
 She writes and thinks with a lawyer’s skill and is always open to change.
-“My entire career has always been to chase opportunities,” Michele says.
+“My entire career has always been open to new opportunities,” Michele says.

 Michele worked in Washington D.C. for 11 years before she returned to Ohio.
 The workaholic culture expected 10-12 hour days and she was not able to enjoy the culture of D.C.
 Then one day she woke up and said, “What am I doing?
 This is not worth it.” and she decided to work remotely and move back to Ohio.

 Michele follows a few key mantras in her career; including: Never look too far down the road because you may miss an unexpected opportunity, go where you can learn a new skill in the workplace, and always continue to improve yourself.
 She applies these to her consultant work which includes recruiting, writing resumes and cover letters, composing wills and more.

 Humans of Hiram spotlights a different faculty, staff, student, alumni, or friend each month.